antz22/ConnectAnon/README.md

     <img src="https://github.com/antz22/AnonymousChatApp/blob/master/screenshots/logo_text.svg" width="80%">
 </p>

+Connect to peers anonymously.
+Chat with random classmates to make new friends and have spicy conversations.
+Find company to talk about sensitive personal experiences.
 ConnectAnon is an anonymous chatting app that lets users from the same school chat with each other about sensitive topics.

 ## Inspiration